ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 =--

-An archtypical example of a locally compact topological group is the general linear group:
+An archetypical example of a locally compact topological group is the general linear group:

 +-- {: .num_example #GLn}
 ###### Example